-I am unreasonably excited about this.
-So, naturally, I’ve started planning already.
 I’ve been to Highlights several times now and have discovered a few things that help me make the most of my time there.
-Here are five tips I’m using to plan this retreat.
+Here are five tips I use to plan my retreats.
 Maybe they will help you plan your own!

 When packing for Highlights, I try to pack light and smart.
 I’m personally not a big pajamas writer.
 I try to treat writing like a job, so that means getting dressed and sitting down at a desk.
 I usually pack a pair of leggings and jeans, a few T-shirts, and my favorite sweatshirt.
 That’s about as dressed up as I get.
 Other writers want to look much more put together.
 Others show up in sweats.
 All are perfectly acceptable.
 Do what works for you.
 Highlights is a place where you can nurture your most creative self–so wear what you want!

 I always pack a pair of hiking boots, because trail-walking is an essential part of my Highlights experience.
 You never know if it’s going to be muddy or what sort of little bugs are hanging out in the woods, so I err on the safe side and just wear boots.
 Tennis shoes also work well.

 Other things you might consider packing: a notebook (Highlights provides one, but I like to keep all my notes in one spot); a book to read at night (I usually pick an old favorite or nonfiction, so it doesn’t end up distracting me from my own writing); your own toiletries (if you’re picky about shampoo, et al); yoga clothes (there’s sometimes yoga in the barn, if that’s your thing); and a picture or two to inspire you!

 When I go on a Highlights retreat, I try to set goals beforehand.
 This helps keep me focused and makes me feel like the weekend has a specific purpose.